Try our new website for a faster, fresher, and smarter banking experience.

 Contributions can be made any number of times in a financial year subject to a minimum contribution of Rs.
 1,000 per year for Tier I accounts.
 Subscribers can change fund managers once a year if they are not satisfied with their performance.

-Advantages & Disadvantages of NPS should be understood before investing.
-Several benefits have been offered under the National Pension Scheme (NPS) but at the same time certain drawbacks also exist that any potential investors should consider.
+Benefits and limitations of NPS should be understood before investing.
+Several benefits have been offered under the National Pension Scheme (NPS) but at the same time certain limitations also exist that any potential investors should consider.

 Now that you know some of the most important advantages and drawbacks of NPS funds, you can decide whether or not it is the right option for you.
 Just like every other investment, NPS also has a few drawbacks.
 However, most of them have been intentionally put in place to meet the retirement objective of the scheme.
 If you are still finding it difficult to make a decision, get in touch with an investment advisor or PFRDA-authorised bank to know more.